Guidelines for Appropriate Use of Administrator Access

 is defined as a level of access above that of a normal user.
 This definition is intentionally vague to allow the flexibility to accommodate varying systems and authentication mechanisms.
 In a traditional Microsoft Windows environment, members of the Power Users, Local Administrators, Domain Administrators and Enterprise Administrators groups would all be considered to have Administrator Access.
 In a traditional UNIX or Linux environment, users with root level access or the ability to sudo would be considered to have Administrator Access.
 In an application environment, users with ‘super-user’ or system administrator roles and responsibilities would be considered to have Administrator Access.
 In theory, this guidance applies to any user account in that utilization of access rights is reserved solely for the intended business purpose.

-is defined as any information that is classified as Campus-Wide Information or Restricted Information (both Moderately Sensitive and Highly Sensitive) according to the University Data and Computer Security Policy
+is defined as any information that is classified as Restricted Information (both Moderately Sensitive and Highly Sensitive) according to the University Guidelines for Data Classification

-must be approved by the designated Data Owner, which is also defined in the University Data and Computer Security Policy
+must be approved by the designated Data Owner (Data Steward) as defined in the University Information Security Policy

 The University Computing Policy provides a framework for appropriate and inappropriate use of University computing and information resources.
 More specifically, the University Computing Policy prohibits, “Using a computer system without proper authorization granted through the University, college or department management structure.”
 It further prohibits attempts to “...circumvent system security without the explicit permission of the owner of that system.”
 System administrators and other University personnel with Administrator Access to computing and information resources are entrusted to use such access in an appropriate manner.
 The following provides high-level guidance on what constitutes appropriate and inappropriate use of Administrator Access.